 Support through treatment

-If you and your family have been recently diagnosed or are receiving treatment for cancer, Cancer Society’s community liaison nurses can offer help.
+If you and your family have been recently diagnosed or are receiving treatment for cancer, Cancer Society’s Cancer Support nurse specialists can offer help.

 Our experienced nurses visit you at home and give practical information and support to help you manage throughout treatment.
 Our nurses stay in touch during treatment by visiting and phoning at times that suit you.
 This service is free of charge.